doofdoofsf/plotTimeSeries/README.md

-# plot_timeseries
+# plot_time_series

-The plot_timeseries is a simple utility for plotting a timeseries graph using R with some flexibility.
+The plot_time_series is a simple utility for plotting a time_series graph using R with some flexibility.
 This is handy for e.g. plotting KPI values over time.

 ## Requirements